alexkwolfe/mongomapper-versioned/README.md

 ### Basic Usage

 Add the `versioned` declaration to the MongoMapper document models you want to keep versions of.
-When you make a change to a versioned document, a new version will be stored.
+When you update a versioned document, a new version will be stored.
 Deleting a stored document will delete all the associated versions.

 ````ruby
 class User